James Hope Moulton: Biography

 He left Karachi aboard the S.S.
 City of Paris, headed for Egypt where he met with his friend and colleague Dr J. Rendel Harris.
 The pair set sail from Port Said but as their ship passed the Gulf of Lion it was torpedoed and sunk by a German submarine.
 Moulton, Harris and several others from the ship escaped in a lifeboat, but James Moulton died on the third of the four days it took the boat to reach Corsica, aged fifty-three.
 He was buried at sea on 9 April 1917.

 Almost 3 years previously he opened up his book From Egyptian Rubbish Heaps with this paragraph "On July 31, 1914, the ill-fated Lusitania landed at New York after what proved her last peace voyage.
 A week later two of her passengers proceeded to the Conference at Northfield, where some two thousand Christian people were gathered in sight of the grave of D. L. Moody.
 It was very hard for us all, doubly hard for Britons, to detach our thoughts even partially from the horrors that were already beginning—horrors which will long make it impossible to name even the best of Germans without a sharp stab of pain.
 But we were studying the only Book that can ever bring peace and comfort to men in their direst need, and there is no fear that those who know will think we were 'fiddling while Rome burned.'"
-He had been aboard the ship on its last voyage just as World War 1 began.
+He had been aboard the ship on its last voyage just as World War I began.
 It was sunk less than 11 months later, killing everyone on board.